MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 ## Prerequisites

 - To view a Delivery Plan, you must be a member of the Project Collection Valid Users group.
 Users granted **Stakeholder** access for a private project can view plans.
 Users granted **Stakeholder** access for a public project can add and view plans.
-- To open or modify a work item or add work items, you must have the **Edit work items in this node** set to **Allow** for the Area Paths assigned to the work item.
+- To open or modify a work item or add work items to a plan, you must have the **Edit work items in this node** set to **Allow** for the Area Paths assigned to the work item.
+For details, see [Set permissions and access for work tracking](../../organizations/security/set-permissions-access-work-tracking.md#create-child-nodes-modify-work-items-under-an-area-path).

 ## Review a plan with your teams